mwojnars/hypertag/docs/index.md

 </DIV>
 ```

-Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported
-to a script.
-They can also be imported explicitly from the `hypertag.html` module,
-regardless of what runtime is currently being used - this allows inserting HTML markup
-in documents written in other target languages.
-For example:

-    from hypertag.html import %div, %DIV

 In addition to standard HTML tags, HyperHTML provides also the **comment** tag
-which inserts an HTML comment to the output.
+that inserts an HTML comment to the output.
 Typically, this tag is used
 with a _verbatim_ body (`!`):

     comment !
 This is an HTML comment